janleigh/dotfiles/README.md

    > This is step-by-step how to install these dotfiles.
 Just [R.T.F.M](https://en.wikipedia.org/wiki/RTFM).

-   > First of all, this repository contains submodules, ensure they are updated before installing.
+   > First of all, this repository contains submodules.
+Ensure they are updated before installing.
    ```sh
     $ git clone --recurse-submodules https://github.com/TheRealKizu/dotfiles.git
     $ cd dotfiles && git submodule update --remote --merge